 The increased knee sagittal-ankle frontal joint-coupling variability (destructive movement) in chronic ankle instability patients during walking may indicate an adaptation to help alleviate pain.

-The decreased ankle-knee and ankle-hip joint-coupling variability during jogging shows that the body tries not to allow itself to stray from natural movement at faster pace.
-This forcing the body to “stay straight,” in cases of joint instability creates unnatural stress, sheer forces, and strain on the joint structures.
+The decreased ankle-knee and ankle-hip joint-coupling variability during jogging shows that the body tries not to allow itself to stray from the natural movement at a faster pace.
+This forcing the body to “stay straight,” in cases of joint instability creates unnatural stress, shear forces, and strain on the joint structures.

-Variations in gait and posture creates unnatural stress, sheer forces, and strain on the joint structures.
+Variations in gait and posture create unnatural stress, shear forces, and strain on the joint structures.
 Instability leads to chronic injury

-In the above research we examined the body’s response to instability which in turn lead to unnatural stress, sheer forces, and strain on the joint structures.
-It must be remembered that the body’s response to joint instability is really a short-term solution with a goal of helping the body heal.
+In the above research, we examined the body’s response to instability which in turn leads to unnatural stress, shear forces, and strain on the joint structures.
+It must be remembered that the body’s response to joint instability is really a short-term solution with the goal of helping the body heal.
 When the body does not heal, the short-term solution, which includes swelling and inflammation, becomes a long-term problem of chronic inflammation.

-Let’s return to unnatural stress, sheer forces, and strain on the joint structures.
+Let’s return to unnatural stress, shear forces, and strain on the joint structures.